mcfnord/rml/src/bc.md

 incarceration,
  + Likely to heighten public
 condemnation and materially prejudice a trial, and
- + False or unnecessary, and therefore having no law enforcement purpose.
+ + False or prohibited, and therefore having no law enforcement purpose.

 ## Censure is needed